8-Week-Old Puppy Schedule: The Ultimate Guide to Training Your New Puppy

 As you’ll find out, a lot of your puppy’s schedule will revolve around potty breaks, so it’s my hope that you will find this acronym easy to remember!

-The structure also breaks down the four most important parts of your puppy’s day, and the order in which these activities should occur to set your puppy up for success.
+The PEES structure breaks down the four most important parts of your puppy’s day, and the order in which these activities should occur to set the puppy up for success.

 Down at the bottom of this article, you’ll find my hour-by-hour schedule that clearly outlines when these activities should take place!